 Stoba is a popular stew from Curacao, which may include green papaya, beef, pork tail or goat.
 Also popular in Aruba and Bonaire, it is a hearty mainstay on the ABC islands.

-Taking inspiration from Curacao’s stoba, I put together a stew that is rich in flavor and hearty.
+Taking inspiration from Curacao’s stoba, I put together a vegan papaya stew recipe that is rich in flavor and hearty.
 While some recipes for stoba incorporate green papaya (unripened), I used a ripe papaya.
 It did not have crisp, white flesh that was ready to take on the flavor of whatever it was added to; instead, this papaya had orange flesh and was packed with sweet melon flavor.
 It wasn’t unripe, but it also wasn’t so ripe that it was a deep orange on the inside.
 It worked very well with the spices, and created a nice counter to the green peppers in the stew.

 I also incorporated a can of young jackfruit, which I shredded to add texture, and balanced it with some red kidney beans for additional protein and fiber.
 If you don’t have any young jackfruit on hand or have trouble finding it where you are, you can leave it out.
 It will have zero impact on the flavor, but will impact the texture.